ramonszo/zuck.js/README.md

 ## Show your support!
 Please ⭐️ this repository if this project helped you!
-You also can buy me a coffee:
+Feel free to buy me a coffee:

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F1F710G8L)